 QR codes are used everywhere in the world.
-From product packaging to airline boarding passes from government documents to mobiles phones.
+From product packaging to airline boarding passes from government documents to mobile phones.
 In the modern world QR codes have become the bread and butter.
 But are they as safe as everyone claims?
 Can there be malicious QR codes?
 Is hacking QR codes possible?
 Can we make custom QR codes?

 Well, the truth is QR codes can easily fool humans because we cannot understand the contents of a QR code.
 Unlike malicious software and phishing links.
 Malicious and regular QR codes are indistinguishable to naked eyes.
 And it is relatively easy to make malicious custom QR Codes.